Frontier Statistics: Non-Bank New Lending to Irish Enterprises

 Key Observations

-• Monthly volumes of new lending from non-banks to Irish enterprises remain volatile and continue to show signs of variability across sectors.
+• Monthly volumes of new lending from non-banks appear to stabilize in Q4 2025 but continue to show signs of variability across sectors.

-• Specialist Property Lenders was the largest lending sector in Q2 2025, followed by Asset Finance Providers.
-On the borrower side, Real Estate and Construction remained the largest borrowing sector.
+• Specialist Property Lenders was the largest lending sector in Q4 2025, closely followed by General Lenders.
+On the borrowing side, Real Estate and Construction remained the largest borrowing sector.

-• From a company size perspective, a significant share of funds went to SMEs, with Specialist Property Lenders being their largest lender, while Asset Finance providers was the largest lender to large enterprises.
+• From a company size perspective, a significant share of funds went to SMEs, with Specialist Property Lenders and General Lenders having almost equal contribution, while Asset Finance providers was the largest lender to large enterprises.

 This Frontier Statistics release page is updated with new data periodically.
-This page was last updated on 02 December 2025 with data from Q2 2025.
-Historical data can be accessed in the data file at the end of this page.
+This page was last updated on 26 June 2026 with data from Q4 2025.
+Underlying data can be accessed in the data files at the end of this page.

 Time series and sectoral breakdowns of new lending from non-banks